 - The Relaxation channel (Channel 36) on your hospital television offers a variety of music and relaxation programming, including guided imagery.

 - The Healing Services team offers a variety of services including massage and reiki therapy that can help reduce pain and increase your comfort level and recovery.

 - Music and art therapy is available to help you heal and recover.
-The Arts & Medicine Institute offers a variety of programs designed to promote wellness and healing.
+The Arts & Medicine team offers a variety of programs designed to promote wellness and healing.

 If you are interested in these onsite programs, ask a member of your healthcare team for more information.